aripalo/vegas-credentials/README.md

     ```ini
     [profile my-profile]
-    credential_process = aws-mfa-credential-process --profile=my-profile   # in 99% cases the profile should match what's in the ini-section title
+    credential_process = aws-mfa-credential-process assume --profile=my-profile   # in 99% cases the profile should match what's in the ini-section title
     yubikey_serial=<yubikey-serial>        # which Yubikey Device you're using
     yubikey_label=<yubikey-label>          # which Yubikey Slot you're using
     assume_role_arn=<target-role-arn>      # IMPORTANT: Note "assume_" prefix (vs. the default "role_arn")